Hull Turf logo

 Apply Finishing Touches for a Professional Finish

-2. Add Infill (if applicable): Depending on the type of grass, adding infill material may be necessary to weigh down the grass and provide cushioning.
-Hall Turf offers a range of infill options tailored to different grass varieties, ensuring optimal performance.
+2. Add Infill: Depending on the type of grass, add infill to weigh down the grass and provide cushioning.
+Infill is tailored to different grass varieties, ensuring optimal performance.
 Spread the infill evenly across the surface and brush it in to enhance the durability and comfort of your artificial grass.

-3. Inspect for Gaps: It is crucial to check for any gaps or areas where the turf may not be secured properly.
-Reapply adhesive or secure with staples as needed to ensure a seamless finish, reflecting Hall Turf’s commitment to quality installations.
+3. Check for Gaps: It is crucial to check for any gaps or areas where the turf may not be secured properly.
+Reapply adhesive or secure with staples as needed to ensure a seamless finish, reflecting Hall Turf’s quality.
 As one satisfied customer noted, “Brock was always on-time and followed through on his commitments.”

 4. Clean Up: After installation, remove any excess adhesive, debris, or tools from the area to maintain a neat and organized space.
-This practice highlights the professionalism that Hall Turf is known for in their projects.
+This practice highlights the professionalism in their projects.

-5. Final Inspection: Conduct a thorough assessment of the installation to ensure everything is secure and visually appealing.
+5. Final Inspection: Conduct a final inspection to ensure everything is secure and visually appealing.
 Make any necessary adjustments before considering the project complete.
 Regular maintenance, such as brushing the turf, is essential for preserving its appearance and longevity, as it helps lift the blades and remove debris.

 Each box represents a step in the finishing process.
 Follow the arrows to see the order of tasks needed to achieve a polished and professional look for your artificial grass.